 Sometimes people will hear them rustling and fluttering above the ceiling or in the walls.

 Bat-proofing requires any holes or cracks over ¼ inch to be repaired, sealed, caulked, screened, or otherwise eliminated.

 Once they have slipped out of the netting they won’t be able to reenter.

 It's very rare that one just flies in.

 Okay, those are the basics!
 But it's very important for you to understand that a bat removal job is by no means simple.

 One of the major concerns is that, bats can transmit rabies to humans.

 It is a time when young bats are leaving the nursery colony for the first time, and sometimes "get lost" while trying to find their way outside.

-Read more about bats in the chimney here.
+Read more about the bat cleanup process here.

 Harris, County TX Texas Bat Control